xando/blog/posts/os.path2.md

 If you are interested, give it a go.
-Full API description if available [here](http://ospath2.xando.org/en/latest/).
+The full API description if available [here](http://ospath2.xando.org/en/latest/).
 The code is on [github](http://ospath2.xando.org/).
-The package is available usual way from PyPi.
+The package is available in the usual way, from PyPi.

 	:::bash
 	$ pip install os.path2